 Following the viewing, a provisional offer of tenancy may be made if all information is found to be complete and accurate.

-Can I change my mind after an offer of property?
+Can I change my mind after an offer of a property?

-If you refuse the offer you will only be entitled to receive one further offer before being suspended from Loreburn Lettings for a period of 1 year.
+If you refuse an offer of a property you will only be entitled to receive one further offer before being suspended from Loreburn Lettings for a period of 1 year.

 When will applicants know they have been successful for a property?